AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/String functions.md

 -   Parameters
     -   s: the string that you want to match.
 Data type: string.
-    -   p: the regular expression.
+    -   p: the regular expression for matching.
 Data type: string.
     -   init: the position to start matching, counting from 1.
 Data type: integer.
 -   Response parameters